hphelion/documentation/cloudos/install.license.md

 <p style="font-size: small;"> <a href="/cloudos/install/launch-admin-dashboard/">&#9664; PREV</a> | <a href="/cloudos/install/">&#9650; UP</a> | <a href="/cloudos/install/hot-fixes/">NEXT &#9654;</a> </p>

-# Check the Cloud OS License
+# Check the HP Cloud OS License

 This topic describes the steps to review and update your HP Cloud OS license.